FAQ list for LCD driver libraries

 The IconEdit program can also import and convert Windows TrueType font characters to bit maps.
 The automatic vector-to-bitmap conversion works well if the pixel height for the font is > 20-25 pixels.

-However, if the font height is less, the character "look" will be limited by the finite resolution of a pixel-matrix display, and some editing should be expected to be necessary to get a good "artistic look".
+However, if the font height is less than this, the character's "look" will be limited by the finite resolution of a pixel-matrix display, and some editing should be expected to be necessary to get a good "artistic look".

 A number of different ready-made fonts are included with the libraries.
-Several can be seen by downloading and running the LCD driver demo application.
+Several can be seen by downloading and running one of the LCD driver demo applications from one of the display controller family pages, either one of the Color / Grey display drivers family demos or one of the B&W display drivers family demos.

 ROM and RAM issues